-Anglovaal Group Medical Scheme (the Scheme) offers the insurance of hospital, chronic illness and dayto-day benefits and is administered by Discovery Health (Pty) Ltd, a wholly owned subsidiary of Discovery Limited, listed on the JSE Limited.
+Anglovaal Group Medical Scheme (the Scheme) is a medical scheme that offers insurance of hospital, chronic illness and day-to-day benefits and is administered by Discovery Health (Pty) Ltd, a wholly owned subsidiary of Discovery Limited, listed in the insurance sector of the Johannesburg Stock Exchange (JSE) Limited.

-The Scheme is a restricted membership medical scheme registered in terms of the Medical Schemes Act No.131 of 1998, as amended, (the Act) and is domiciled in South Africa.
+The Scheme is a restricted membership medical scheme registered in terms of the Medical Schemes Act No.131 of 1998, as amended, (the Act) and is domiciled in the Republic of South Africa.